turing-tech/MaterialScrollBar/README.md

 ```

 For devices running Lollipop and above, the accent colour will be read automatically.
 If you fail to provide an accent colour, devices running version of Android below Lollipop will default to a usable but bland grey colour.

+####My recyclerView elements aren't all the same size!
+What do I do?

+If you are in the situation of using headers of one size and elements of another, we've developed a solution speicifcally for you.
+Please follow the tutorial [here](https://github.com/krimin-killr21/MaterialScrollBar/wiki/Header-Tutorial).

 ####How to use - Indicator